Discounts and allowances

-Discounts and allowances are reductions to a basic price of goods or services.
+Discounts are reductions applied to the basic sale price of goods or services.
+Allowances against price may have a similar effect.

-They can occur anywhere in the distribution channel, modifying either the manufacturer's list price (determined by the manufacturer and often printed on the package), the retail price (set by the retailer and often attached to the product with a sticker), or the list price (which is quoted to a potential buyer, usually in written form).
+Discounting practices operate within both business-to-business and business-to-consumer contexts.
+Discounts can occur anywhere in the distribution channel, modifying either the manufacturer's list price (determined by the manufacturer and often printed on the package), the retail price (set by the retailer and often attached to the product with a sticker), or a quoted price specific to a potential buyer, often given in written form.

 There are many purposes for discounting, including to increase short-term sales, to move out-of-date stock, to reward valuable customers, to encourage distribution channel members to perform a function, or to otherwise reward behaviors that benefit the discount issuer.
 Some discounts and allowances are forms of sales promotion.
 Many are price discrimination methods that allow the seller to capture some of the consumer surplus.

-Types

-The most common types of discounts and allowances are listed below.

 Dealing with payment

+Trade discounts

+Trade discounts are deductions against the list price or catalogue price which are charged by a wholesaler or manufacturer to a retailer or supplier who then deals with the end customer.
+The discount then enables the retailer to charge the end customer the list price and cover its own costs/profit.

 Prompt payment discount

-Trade discounts are deductions in price given by the wholesaler or manufacturer to the retailer at the list price or catalogue price.
 Cash discounts are reductions in price given to the debtor to motivate the debtor to make payment within specified time.
 These discounts are intended to speed payment and thereby provide cash flow to the firm.
 They are sometimes used as a promotional device.
+A UK survey undertaken by the British Chambers of Commerce found that 13% of UK businesses offered prompt payment discounts (PPDs).